JABDEVSA/angularBase/README.md

 The httpservice.py file is our REST application making use of flask under cherrypy to serve it.

-The logger.py file for logging, at this moment please look in ${pwd}/log/projectName/projectName_Info.log or Debug.log.
-Please note this is for development, experimental and excersize purposes this will be replaced with python logger soon.
+The logger.py file for setting up the python logger.

 The mysqldrv.py for the mysql operations needed.
 Please ensure to create databse for project and update config file.